 On January 1, 2013, California's Homeowner Bill of Rights, went into effect.
 The law reformed some aspects of the California foreclosure process in order to better protect homeowners in foreclosure.

 Between 2008 and 2011, more than one million homes in California were foreclosed.
 In many cases, lenders did not provide homeowners with a significant opportunity to obtain loss mitigation options to avoid foreclosure and also engaged in extensive mortgage servicing misconduct.
 To address this issue, Governor Jerry Brown signed the California Homeowner Bill of Rights into law on July 11, 2012.

 The purpose of the Homeowner Bill of Rights is to provide protections for homeowners facing foreclosure and to reform some aspects of the foreclosure process.
 It aims to ensure that homeowners are considered for, and have a meaningful opportunity to obtain, available loss mitigation options, such as loan modifications or other alternatives to foreclosure.
 (Learn more in our Alternatives to Foreclosure area.)

 The Homeowner Bill of Rights was part of California's former Attorney General Kamala D. Harris’ response to the state’s foreclosure crisis and largely came about as a result of the national mortgage settlement between 49 states and certain lenders.
 (Learn more about the the national mortgage settlement.)

-However, whereas the national mortgage settlement is only applicable to the five settling banks and their customers, the Homeowner Bill of Rights extends the reforms addressed in the national mortgage settlement to almost all mortgage lenders and servicers.
+However, whereas the national mortgage settlement was only applicable to the five settling banks and their customers, the Homeowner Bill of Rights extends the reforms addressed in the national mortgage settlement to almost all mortgage lenders and servicers.

 The Homeowner Bill of Rights contains four key reforms:

-Previously, a lender could foreclose on a homeowner even while a loan modification application was pending, which is a process called “dual-tracking.”
-The Homeowner Bill of Rights banned the dual-tracking of foreclosures.
+In the past, a lender could foreclose on a homeowner even while a loan modification application was pending, which is a process called “dual-tracking.”
+The Homeowner Bill of Rights banned the dual-tracking of foreclosures in California.
 This means loan servicers must make a decision to grant or deny a first lien loan modification application before starting or continuing the foreclosure process.